What is MRR? Monthly Recurring Revenue Explained

 1. Counting one-time revenue as recurring.
 Setup fees, implementation charges, and consulting revenue are not MRR.
 Including them inflates your figure and creates a false sense of growth.
 When an investor or acquirer audits your books, one-time revenue mixed into MRR is a red flag that erodes trust.

-2. Not normalising annual contracts.
+2. Not normalizing annual contracts.
 Booking a $12,000 annual deal as $12,000 in January MRR makes January look spectacular and the following eleven months look flat.
 Spread it to $1,000/month.
 This is standard practice and required for accurate trend analysis.

 3. Lumping contraction into churn.
 A customer who downgrades from $500/month to $200/month is not the same as a customer who cancels.
 Contraction signals dissatisfaction that you can still recover from; churn means the customer is gone.
 Tracking them separately helps you prioritize retention efforts correctly.

 4. Ignoring reactivation MRR.
 When a previously churned customer returns, many teams count that as "new" MRR.
-Strictly, it should be tracked as reactivation MRR — a fifth category.
+Strictly, it should be tracked as reactivation MRR, a fifth category.
 Miscategorising it inflates your new customer acquisition metrics and masks the fact that your top-of-funnel may be weakening.

 MRR vs ARR: When to Use Which